Estimated reading time: 3 minutes

 A Power Purchase Agreement (PPA) contains strong legal protections to maintain balance.
 Default and termination clauses protect both parties against non-performance.
 Confidentiality provisions preserve commercial data.
 Assignment and change of control terms regulate ownership changes.
 Governing law and arbitration clauses establish enforceability.
 Together, these provisions ensure that the PPA remains a reliable framework throughout its duration.

-Some other similar issues:
+Check out other similar issues:

 - Build-Own-Operate Agreement (B.O.O)